 4. Turf sample cost is $14 cash or check.
 There is no charge for digital diagnosis.
 Our office is not able to process credit/debit cards.

 5. Form can be submitted ahead of time (see link below) or when sample is brought to the office.
-Staff can assit by completing the form in the office when samples are brought in.
-If submitting form ahead of bringing in samples: Click on link below; Fill out Turf Sample Submission Form; Save to your files - example save as name: J. Smith-centipede turf; Print and bring copy in with your sample or email to email@example.com.
+Staff can assist by completing the form in the office when samples are brought in.
+If submitting form ahead of bringing in samples: Click on link below; Fill out Turf Sample Submission Form; Save to your files - example save as name: J. Smith-centipede turf; Print and bring copy in with your sample or email to firstname.lastname@example.org.

 Below is a list of some of our most commonly requested well water tests.